- Print

 Create a ZIP file in a Backblaze B2 Bucket

-If you have a set of files in Backblaze B2 Cloud Storage, you may want to automatically combine the files into a single zip file and store it in a Backblaze B2 bucket.
-The Backblaze B2 GitHub page provides a sample application for this purpose.
+If you have a set of files in Backblaze B2 Cloud Storage, you can automatically combine the files into a single ZIP file and store it in a Backblaze B2 bucket.

 The app is implemented in Python using the Flask web application framework and the flask-executor task queue.
 You can run the app in the Flask development server, the Gunicorn WSGI HTTP Server, or a Docker container.